amirsanni/Paystack-Lib/README.md

   - $meta {Array}: An array of metadata (Optional)

   On success, the newly created customer's _ID_ and _Code_ will be returned as an array with keys __customer_id__ and __customer_code__.

-# Note:
-This library is a work in progress and far from done.